 “If you’re only looking at being at home for three or four more years and you have four years before it resets, and a new loan is not at least three-eighths of a basis point lower than your current rate, you might as well stay in your ARM,” advises Ralph DiBugnara, founder of Home Qualified, a digital resource for homebuyers and sellers.
 “There’s no financial benefit to move forward into a fixed rate.”

-Should I refinance my ARM to a fixed rate?
+Should I refinance to a fixed rate mortgage?

 How much could you pay when your ARM resets?
 Make sure you have a clear understanding of the annual cap and the lifetime cap on your ARM.
 The annual cap will give you an idea of how much the rate could increase when it resets, and the lifetime cap is the maximum allowed for the entire duration of the loan.